 States are invited to provide examples of successful tracing and describe lessons learned, including challenges and difficulties encountered in tracing, and assess the effectiveness of their domestic and international tracing practices.

-States are invited to provide additional information on the number and type of traced firearms, their parts and components and ammunition in your own country, and in other countries, in the past three years.
+States are invited[, on a voluntary basis, (US; Not needed: Mexico, EU)] to provide additional information on the number and type of traced firearms, their parts and components and ammunition in your own country, and in other countries, in the past three years.
 If available, please provide figures for each year.

 Has your country adopted measure(s) and arrangements to enable it to receive and send requests for international cooperation for the purpose of tracing firearms, their parts and components and ammunition that may have been illicitly manufactured or trafficked (art.
 18 para.
 3 (g) of the Organized Crime Convention and art.
 12 para.
 4 of the Firearms Protocol)?